rnazmo/proper7y/README.md

 #### Issues / Pull requests

-Avoid writing important information in Issues / Pull requests.
-(Because it is difficult to search/maintain).
+**Avoid writing important information in Issues / Pull requests.**

+Because it is difficult to search and maintain the information written there.

 #### Issue / Pull request title